 Then there are episodes where you wonder how it would look to an Indian eye.
 The discovery of Buddhism’s origin in Indian seems to be a big deal.
 I wonder if it was a big deal only to the Europeans or to the Indians too?
 What about the countries where Buddhism was being practiced.
 The temple at Bodhgaya was in the custody of Brahmins.
-They reported some foreigners coming there with an old prayer books and reciting unintelligible prayers.
+They reported some foreigners coming there with old prayer books and reciting unintelligible prayers.
 They turned out to be Burmese Buddhists.
 So, Burmese Buddhists definitely knew about Bodhgaya and even the exact temple supposedly erected at the site of Buddha’s enlightenment.
 It is implied that the Brahmins didn’t recognize the Buddhists.
 But Buddha had supposedly been assimilated as an avatar of Vishnu in Hinduism.
 Did they know about that Buddha?
 Was he in the Indian religion consciousness?
-As an Indian these are the questions I wanted the answer for, but they were not addressed in the book.
+As an Indian, these are the questions I wanted the answer for, but they were not addressed in the book.

-There are tales of people who studied and wrote about specific Indian population and helped Europeans understand Indian better.
+There are tales of people who studied and wrote about a specific Indian population and helped Europeans understand Indian better.
 Someone wrote about Rajputs, someone about Sikhs, and someone about tribals.
 Was their work important for Indians too?
 Had we also forgotten the history and resplendence of Rajputs?
 Or was its importance limited to making Europeans appreciate India in its own right?

 It is clear from reading the book that 200 odd pages are not sufficient to capture the story of the discovery of Indian history.
-It is also likely that the contribution of non-English people have been overlooked (purely a conjecture – I don’t know.)
+It is also likely that the contributions of non-English people have been overlooked (purely a conjecture – I don’t know.)
 Discovery of South Indian history has not been adequately covered.

 Despite all that, it makes for a very readable book that keeps you interested chapter after chapter.
-I know that nobody is going to listen to my recommendation of including it in History curriculum at our schools.
-But as readers you have control over your destiny.
+I know that nobody is going to listen to my recommendation of including it in the History curriculum at our schools.
+But as readers, you have control over your destiny.
 So, pick up the book.
 It is totally worth a read.

 If you need motivation, try answering this.
 How do we know that those inscriptions are Ashokan?
 None of them mention King Ashoka.

-I wonder how the temple of Bodhgaya was wrestled away from Brahmins?
+I wonder how the temple of Bodhgaya was wrestled away from the Brahmins?
 Try that at any place of worship today!

-Don’t worry that reading about European discovery of Indian history will colonize your mind.
+Don’t worry that reading about the European discovery of Indian history will colonize your mind.
 The good Christians were as horrified at the nude sculptures and exaggerated sexuality of figures like yakshi as the self-appointed custodians of our culture today would be.

-There is evidence that covering upper body was optional in Mauryan times, even for women.
+There is evidence that covering the upper body was optional in Mauryan times, even for women.
 At least in that respect, our daily serial is not authentic.